joshfarrant/chaos-chess/README.md

-# Primer React Template ⚡⚛️
+# 🌪️ CHAOS CHESS 🌪️

-The easiest way to build a prototype from scratch with [Primer React](https://primer.style/react/) and deploy with GitHub Pages.
+**The most unhinged chess variant you've never asked for!**

-Perfect for quick prototyping with code, and setup to be visible only for signed-in Hubbers.
-Works (mostly) out of the box!
+Welcome to Chaos Chess - where chess meets Balatro-style deckbuilding and reality breaks down completely.
+This is chess, but every turn you can play cards that fundamentally break the rules of chess in wild and unexpected ways.

-*Built using [vite.dev](https://vite.dev/guide/), see their docs if you want to customize any configuration (you shouldn't have to).*
+_Built using [vite.dev](https://vite.dev/guide/), see their docs if you want to customize any configuration (you shouldn't have to)._

 ## Get Started (Quick setup - Codespaces)